fastmail/mint-tag/README.md

 build on a day, you'll get `widget-20200221.001-g819cb3fc`, and the next time you build in the same day you'll get `widget-20200221.002-g532e933f`.
 (This can still be improved.)

+If a build step has a `trusted_org` key, it means only merge requests authored by members of that organization will be included in the build.

 ## Perly bits